A Philosophical Debate With Tangible Rewards

 Before you can properly search the monastery for books, you need to handle the power situation.

-Why this matters: Power restoration illuminates areas, activates certain doors and systems, and generally makes navigation easier.
-It’s a mandatory step before progressing deeper into the monastery.
+Why this matters: Power restoration illuminates areas, activates certain doors and systems, and unlocks access to the rest of the monastery.
+It’s a mandatory step before progressing deeper.

 Once power is restored:

-Enemy types: Expect cultists, corrupted Order members, or whatever hostile forces have taken over portions of the monastery.
+Enemy types: Rogue Order Disciples throughout.
 Come prepared with appropriate weapons and healing supplies.

 For optimal combat readiness, check our Rookie’s Reward guide for early weapon acquisition.

-This book is hidden behind a skill-gated door in a room filled with machinery and hostile forces.
+This book is hidden behind a skill-gated door in the monastery’s library, which is filled with hostile forces.

 Navigation to the Area